 5 Problem Solving Steps

-No matter what the problem is, to solve it, you nearly always have to follow these steps.
+No matter what the problem is, to solve it, you nearly always have to follow these problem solving steps.
 Missing any of these steps can cause the problem to either resurface or the solution to not be implemented correctly.

 Once you know these steps, you can then get creative with the approach you take to find the solutions you need.